nfongster/ledger/README.md

    ```Bash
    chmod +x ledger.sh
    ```
-3. Execute the bash script to start the REPL app.
+3. Execute the bash script to start the server.